bingomanatee/easel-map/README.md

 ### Rendering shapes into a tile

+Each layer has several tiles in which content is rendered.
+This is analogous to Google Map's tiled images.
+Tiles are cached, added, and deleted as necessary to draw the current view range.

 Render resets the layer's tiles to those that are currently visible, culling the others.
 It then calls the layer's `add_tile_shapes(tile)` method for each new tile, allowing you to draw shapes into the tile's `container()`. *This method must be customized* for each layer